-- D. Conditions of Competition: The IHSA requires that every effort be made to complete the tournaments on the designated schedule.
-Bad weather is not, by itself, a good reason for discontinuing play.
-If the rules committee determines that the course is not in a playable condition, or that there are circumstances that render the proper playing of the game impossible, it may recommend to the tournament director to discontinue and temporarily suspend play or cancel play.
-In the event that unplayable conditions become playable, the rules committee shall recommend to the tournament director to begin play. - E. Provisions to Discontinue Play: When the cup is filled with water and there is no relief on the putting green around the cup, conditions become unplayable. - F. Provisions to Suspend Play: Play can be suspended when it does not impact the equity of the tournament.
+- committee shall recommend to the tournament director to begin play. - E) Provisions to Discontinue Play: When the cup is filled with water and there is no relief on the putting green around the cup, conditions become unplayable. - F) Provisions to Suspend Play: Play can be suspended when it does not impact the equity of the tournament.
 Darkness and lightning that cause all the holes not to be completed in the round are reasons to suspend play.
 Play can resume from the point at which it was suspended on either the day of the competition or the next possible day, except on the final day of the state finals.
-If, on the second day of the state finals, play cannot be completed because of darkness, the state championship will be determined on the basis of the scores posted Friday. - G. Provisions to Cancel Play: Play can be cancelled when conditions impact the equity of the tournament.
+If, on the second day of the state finals, play cannot be completed because of darkness, the state championship will be determined on the basis of the scores posted Friday. - G) Provisions to Cancel Play: Play can be cancelled when conditions impact the equity of the tournament.
 When play cannot begin, or when play graduates into bad weather with conditions that worsen throughout the day and reach the point of unplayable, play can be cancelled.
 When play is cancelled, no scores for the day will count and a new 18-hole round will be played on the next playable day (excluding Sunday).
-All penalties (except disqualification due to misconduct) incurred in that round are cancelled. - H. State Final Completion: If State Final play begins on Friday, but the opening round is cancelled (not suspended) that day because of weather, scores made on Friday will not be counted and Saturday's round will be the first and final round for the state tournament.
+All penalties (except disqualification due to misconduct) incurred in that round are cancelled. - H) State Final Completion: If State Final play begins on Friday, but the opening round is cancelled (not suspended) that day because of weather, scores made on Friday will not be counted and Saturday's round will be the first and final round for the state tournament.
 When the first day is cancelled or suspended due to weather or some other reason, no reduction in field will be made.
-If, on the other hand, the opening round is completed on Friday and play cannot occur or is cancelled on Saturday, the State Championship will be determined on the basis of the scores posted on Friday. - I. Start Play: In the event that unplayable conditions become playable, the rules committee shall recommend to the tournament director to begin play.

-- J. Coaches' State Final Meeting: A state final coaches' meeting will be conducted virtually prior to the first round of the competition.
+If, on the other hand, the opening round is completed on Friday and play cannot occur or is cancelled on Saturday, the State Championship will be determined on the basis of the scores posted on Friday. - I) Start Play: In the event that unplayable conditions become playable, the rules committee shall recommend to the tournament director to begin play. - D) Coaches' State Final Meeting: A state final coaches' meeting will be conducted virtually prior to the first round of the competition.
 A coach (or a school representative) from each school qualifying a team or individual(s) for the state final must attend that meeting.
 An assistant coach, athletic director and/or principal may attend in place of the head coach as the official school representative.
 The purpose of the meeting is to review policies, procedures and local rules governing the conduct of the state final.
 Coaches will be responsible for the information reviewed at that meeting regardless of their attendance or non-attendance at the meeting.
-A complete list of the days/times for each meeting will be announced by the IHSA Office. - K. State Final Time Schedule: The tournament manager has the authority to alter the time schedule and tournament format based on local conditions.
-The planned time schedule for the Boys and Girls State Final Tournament shall be as follows: - 1.
-First Round Friday, 8:30 a.m. traditional tee times First Round (18 holes) of State Final Tournament begins. - 2.
-Second Round Saturday, 8:30 a.m. traditional tee times Final Round (18) holes of State Final Tournament begins.
+A complete list of the days/times for each meeting will be announced by the IHSA Office. - K) State Final Time Schedule: The tournament manager has the authority to alter the time schedule and tournament format based on local conditions.
+The planned time schedule for the Boys and Girls State Final Tournament shall be as follows:

+- First Round Friday, 8:30 a.m. traditional tee times - First Round (18 holes) of State Final Tournament begins. - Second Round Saturday, 8:30 a.m. traditional tee times - Final Round (18) holes of State Final Tournament begins.